Spatial Markov Semigroups Admit Hudson-Parthasarathy Dilations: Remarks and outlook

 Last but not least, we ask, if there exist nontrivial examples of nonspatial Markov semigroups.
-By this we mean Markov semigroups that are not type III \nbd{E_0}semigroups, or tensor products of such with a spatial Markov semigroup.
+By this we mean Markov semigroups that are not type~III $E_0$-semigroups, or tensor products of such with a spatial Markov semigroup.
+A big step towards answering this question has been taken in Skeide~\cite{Ske12}, where (starting from our construction Skeide~\cite{Ske06} of an $E_0$-semigroup for every Arveson system) we constructed for each Arveson system a non-endomorphic Markov semigroup.
+If we find a type III Arveson system that does not factor into a tensor product with a spatial product system, then we would find a properly non-spatial Markov semigroup.